7 Steps in Creating a Strong Digital Marketing Strategy

 - If you’re running online ads and not seeing what you’re asking for, you must locate an expert.

 - Go into your website host or WordPress dashboard.
 You can gain a lot of insight from looking at your site stats.
 You can tell which page gets the most traffic, which would be essential to view if you’re running ads on specific blogs.

 - Look at your list of subscribers in your email service provider.
 Do NOT even look at the unsubscribe list.

 - If you’re selling a service or product, keep a spreadsheet of monthly activity.
 This income can inspire you to keep going!

 Building a Business isn’t easy.
 It doesn’t happen overnight, but you have to keep building!
 You have to keep creating content.
 You have to keep creating those email bursts.
 And you still have to embrace social media and videos.

-If you’ve read thru this blog and realized you need digital strategy or need to revamp your strategy, I would love to help set this up for you!
+If you’ve read this blog and realized you need a digital strategy or need to revamp your strategy, I would love to help set this up for you!
 Sometimes an outside view can lead to amazing things!